Transformer-Based Neural Quantum Digital Twins for Many-Body Spectral Reconstruction and Adaptive Quantum-Annealing Schedule Design: First-Order Adiabatic Perturbation Theory

 \section{First-Order Adiabatic Perturbation Theory}

-The adiabatic theorem states that a quantum system initially prepared in an instantaneous eigenstate of a slowly varying Hamiltonian will remain in the corresponding instantaneous eigenstate up to a phase, provided the evolution is sufficiently slow and energy level crossings are avoided.
-However, in realistic applications such as quantum annealing and adiabatic quantum computation, the evolution time is finite and transitions to excited states can occur.
-First-order adiabatic perturbation theory provides a quantitative framework to estimate such transition probabilities, which is valid under the assumption that the evolution is sufficiently slow for higher-order corrections to be negligible, and that the energy spectrum remains non-degenerate throughout the evolution.
+The adiabatic theorem states that a quantum system prepared in an instantaneous eigenstate of a slowly varying Hamiltonian will remain in that eigenstate (up to phase) provided the evolution is sufficiently slow and energy-level crossings are avoided.
+In realistic annealing settings, however, the total time is finite and small spectral gaps make the ideal condition hard to satisfy, so transitions to low-lying excited states can occur.
+First-order adiabatic perturbation theory (FOAPT) gives a simple, quantitative estimate of such transitions, and it is the model we use to score candidate schedules $s(t)$.